Honors & Awards

 • Tom Osborne Citizenship Team (2016, 2017, 2018)

-2017: Fisher made 15 appearances covering 27.2 innings out of the bullpen • Went 1-1 with 23 strikeouts and nine walks • Longest outing was 4.2 innings on March 25 at Cal Poly where he recorded four strikeouts to earn the win • Matched his career high with four strikeouts at Omaha in 3.1 innings on April 5 • In six consecutive relief appearances from March 31 to April 22, he did not give up a run • The scoreless innings streak included back-to-back 2.0-inning showings on April 18 at Creighton and April 22 at Minnesota.
+2017: Fisher made 15 appearances covering 27.2 innings out of the bullpen • Went 1-1 with 23 strikeouts and nine walks • Longest outing was 4.2 innings on March 25 at Cal Poly where he recorded four strikeouts to earn the win • Recorded four strikeouts at Omaha in 3.1 innings on April 5 • In six consecutive relief appearances from March 31 to April 22, he did not give up a run • The scoreless innings streak included back-to-back 2.0-inning showings on April 18 at Creighton and April 22 at Minnesota.

 2016: Fisher had Tommy John surgery in the summer of 2015 and missed the 2016 season.